White Collar Defense & Investigations

 Criminal prosecutions and regulatory investigations – sometimes proceeding in parallel – have become more frequent and more complex, with increasing risk to companies and individuals.

-Brooks Pierce has a strong team of experienced white-collar criminal defense trial attorneys, which includes former federal prosecutors, former state prosecutors, former capital and state defenders, appointed federal defenders and former state and federal judicial clerks, including a former clerk to a United States Supreme Court justice.
+Brooks Pierce has a strong team of experienced white-collar criminal defense trial attorneys, including former federal and state prosecutors, a former public defender, appointed federal and state defenders, and former federal and state judicial clerks, including a former clerk to a United States Supreme Court justice.

-Our attorneys regularly defend clients facing investigations and prosecutions brought by representatives from the United States Department of Justice, Securities and Exchange Commission, Environmental Protection Agency, Internal Revenue Service, Consumer Financial Protection Bureau, Commodity Futures Trading Commission, state attorneys general and many other regulatory bodies.
+Our attorneys regularly defend clients facing investigations and prosecutions brought by prosecutors and agents of the United States Department of Justice, Federal Bureau of Investigation, Securities and Exchange Commission, Environmental Protection Agency, Internal Revenue Service, Consumer Financial Protection Bureau, Commodity Futures Trading Commission, state attorneys general, and many other regulatory bodies.

 Key areas of focus for our white-collar criminal defense practice include allegations of: